andreamerello/pic-revenge/README.md

 After hacking a bit with it (you can find all this stuff in past git history), I noticed that it changed name and place; the new one is called "pickle", also from Darron Broad.
+So I switched to this now one.
 [This is a link to the original site] (http://wiki.kewl.org/dokuwiki/projects:pickle)

 It's a nice, Open Source, SW capable of programming a wide range of PICs microcontrollers by using, among other things, the RPi as programmer, exploiting some GPIOs!

+There are various PIC devices, certain could be programmed directly with the 3.3V GPIOs, other requires 5V signals and a high voltage (up to 13V) Vpp supply.

-Since for certain usages, an HW adapter is still needed, and since I had my old programmer already done, with proper socket for my PICs already soldered, I decided to adapted my old parallel programmer to be driven by my RPi2 :)
+Since most (if not all) PICs in my drawer required 5V programming, and I had my old programmer already done, with proper socket for my PICs already soldered, and voltage shifting circuit, I decided to adapted this old parallel programmer to be driven by my RPi2 :)

-In this repo you can find, amond other things, a mirror of latest stable version of pickle, with some scripts and stuff by me.
+In this repo you can find, amond other things, a mirror of latest stable version of pickle, schematic for my HW programmer, and various scripts and misc stuff by me.

 The dotfiles directory contains my config file for pickle, that is suitable for usage on RPi2, with my HW programmer (see the next chapter for details).